 My group is generously supported by the Leverhulme Trust, the Wellcome Trust and the University of Essex.

-We also have industrial collaboration with Atomwise, Apollo Therapeutics and Bicycle Therapeutics.
+We also have industrial collaborations with Atomwise, Apollo Therapeutics and Bicycle Therapeutics.
 We are also extremely grateful to Prof. Peter Nicholls and the family of Christine Desty for their donations, which are supporting PhD and MSD students working in the Prischi group.